 Who Was Corey Haim?

-Born in 1971, in Ontario, Canada, Corey Haim earned acclaim for early acting roles in films like Firstborn, A Time to Live, Silver Bullet and Lucas.
-In 1987 he featured in the teen vampire film The Lost Boys, which marked his first pairing with Corey Feldman.
+Corey Haim earned acclaim for early acting roles in films like Firstborn, A Time to Live, Silver Bullet and Lucas.
+In 1987, he featured in the teen vampire film The Lost Boys, which marked his first pairing with Corey Feldman.
 His fame waning in the 1990s, Haim struggled with addiction.
-He died in 2010 of natural causes.

 Corey Ian Haim was born on December 23, 1971, in Toronto, Ontario, Canada, the son of middle-class parents Judy and Bernie Haim.
 A shy child, he was encouraged to take acting classes to help develop his confidence.
 More interested in sports and comic books—he was considering a career as a professional hockey player—Haim at first didn't see a future in acting.
 However, after watching his older sister, Carol, audition for roles, Corey decided to try his hand at landing a professional gig.

 Haim began appearing in commercials by age 10, and he soon scored his first big role on the Canadian series The Edison Twins, which aired from 1982 to 1986.
 In the meantime, his parents divorced.
 Haim took the separation hard, clinging to his professional life.

 Breakout Roles: 'Firstborn' and 'A Time to Live'